lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         }
         ```

-        If you define the same actions for a different connector type, you will need to match it with the "systemType" value:
+        To run an action on a connector of different type, you will need a matching "systemType" value.

+        For example:

         ```json
         {